LukasLLaebel/SpaceInvasion/README.md

 Made by Lukas Leander Læbel

 ## New Ores
-bluecrystal.
-ultrafire.
+bluecrystal

+ultrafire

 ## New Blocks
-bluecrystal block.
+bluecrystal block

-spacestone.
-meteoritestone.
+spacestone

+meteoritestone

 ## Items that can be blasted
-raw bluecrystal -> bluecrysal. raw ultrafire -> ultrafire ingot.
+raw bluecrystal -> bluecrysal

+raw ultrafire -> ultrafire ingot

 ## Item that can be smelted
-raw bluecrystal -> bluecrysal.
+raw bluecrystal -> bluecrysal

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)